Giardia Symptoms: What Every Hiker Needs To Know

 Backpacking water purification methods

-And if you really want to dig into what the giardia parasite can do to your digestive system, read this!
+And if you really want to dig into what the giardia parasite can do to your digestive system, read this from the Centers For Disease Control (CDC).

 Don't play fast and loose with your hiking water, because not only will it ruin your hiking plans, the parasite could stick around and cause you trouble again and again.